People

 Ted is a member of the Law Institute of Victoria, the Property Council of Australia and the Hellenic Australia Chamber of Commerce and Industry.

-• $50m acquisition of the St Kilda Road Victorian Police building and investor syndication
+• The $50m acquisition of the St Kilda Road Victorian Police headquarters building, including acting for the purchaser/developer in relation to the purchase of the site, investor syndication and complex finance matters.

-• Multistage development of a broadcare site in Mernda into 500 lots and associated infrastructure and capital raising activity
+• Multistage development of a broadacre site in Mernda into 500 lots, including acting for the owner/developer and associated infrastructure and capital raising activity

 Recent Newsroom items by Ted Vlahos